w3f/polkadot-spec/docs/sect-finality.md

 ###### Definition -def-num- Witness Data {#defn-beefy-witness-data}

-**Witness data** contains the statement ([Definition 92](sect-finality#defn-beefy-statement)), an array indicating which validator of the Polkadot network voted for the statement (but not the signatures themselves) and a MMR root of the signatures.
+**Witness data** contains the statement ([Definition -def-num-ref-](sect-finality#defn-beefy-statement)), an array indicating which validator of the Polkadot network voted for the statement (but not the signatures themselves) and a MMR root of the signatures.
 The indicators of which validator voted for the statement are just claims and provide no proofs.
-The network message is defined in [Definition 53](chap-networking#defn-grandpa-beefy-signed-commitment-witness) and the relayer saves it on the chain of the remote network.
+The network message is defined in [Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment-witness) and the relayer saves it on the chain of the remote network.

 ###### Definition -def-num- Light Client {#defn-beefy-light-client}

 A **light client** is an abstract entity in a remote network such as Ethereum.
 It can be a node or a smart contract with the intent of requesting finality proofs from the Polkadot network.
-A light client reads the witness data ([Definition 93](sect-finality#defn-beefy-witness-data) from the chain, then requests the signatures directly from the relayer in order to verify those.
+A light client reads the witness data ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data) from the chain, then requests the signatures directly from the relayer in order to verify those.

 The light client is expected to know who the validators are and has access to their public keys.